Judge Dalveer Bhandari

 Justice Bhandari was elevated as a judge of the High Court of Delhi on 19 March 1991.
 He served as a judge of the High Court of Delhi for more than 13 years before he was elevated as the Chief Justice of the Bombay High Court.

-As a judge in the High Court of Delhi, Justice Bhandari delivered several landmark judgements in almost all branches of the law.
-His directions in public interest litigation has led to the closure of 100-year-old slaughter house and construction of a new, modernized and mechanized slaughter house.
+As a judge in the High Court of Delhi, Justice Bhandari delivered several landmark judgments in almost all branches of the law.
+His directions in public interest litigation led to the closure of a 100 year old slaughterhouse and construction of a new, modernized and mechanized facility.

-His judgement on “John Doe” orders (intellectual property rights), namely Taj Television Ltd. vs. Rajan Mandal, was also published in a leading English Journal, Fleet Street Reports (2003) F.S.R.
+His judgment on "John Doe" orders (intellectual property rights), namely Taj Television Ltd. v.
+Rajan Mandal, was published in a leading English Journal, Fleet Street Reports (2003) F.S.R.
 407.

-He was the Chairperson of the Delhi High Court Legal Services Committee for several years.
-He was also the Chairperson of the Advisory Board of Delhi State on the Conservation of Foreign Exchange and Prevention of Smuggling Activities Act, 1974 (COFEPOSA) and the National Security Act (NSA) for a number of years.
+Justice Bhandari was Chairperson of the Delhi High Court Legal Services Committee for several years.
+He was also Chairperson of the Advisory Board of Delhi State on the Conservation of Foreign Exchange and Prevention of Smuggling Activities Act, 1974 (COFEPOSA) and the National Security Act (NSA) for a number of years.